Do you think about creating VR content and wonder if you can?

 There are two main approaches to creating VR content:

 2) creating 3D animationsAnimate 3D scans of real objects as a base for VR content

 There is a strong demand from businesses to get easy tools for VR content creation, and the technology is trying to fulfill this need with 3D scanners.
-Yes, it is possible to scan real objects, premises, interiors, and even people with special cameras and then get their 3D versions.
-For example, this is possible with Structure Sensor.
-It works best with iPads.
+Yes, it is possible to scan real objects, premises, interiors, and even people with cameras and then get their 3D versions.
+For example, this is possible with the Canvas app.
+It works best with iPhones and iPads.

 This is how they work:

-- Scan the object with a specialized camera.
+- Scan the object with the device camera.

 - Upload the scanned photo to a specific software platform that processes the image.

 - Receive a 3D copy or virtual tour based on your media from that platform.

 Each of these platforms targets a special market segment and suggests its own playing rules in terms of pricing and technology.Create 3D objects as a base for 3D animation from the ground

 You need unique 3D animation for successful VR game development .
 Consider VR content creation with the help of specialized programming tools.